Vinzy730/CTFWriteups/CS2107/COMSCI214_Round2.md

-# CS2107 CTF Writeups
+# CTF COMSCI214 Writeups Round 2

-This document contains my writeups for several CS2107 CTF challenges.
+This document contains my writeups for several COMSCI214 CTF challenges.

 ---

-## E.1 – Duck
+## Duck

 For this challenge, I used the PNG structure reference: